wharrow97/CEE6501-Project/README.md

 3. Runn all cells

 ## Structure
-- 'helpers/' will contain the main functions
+- The helpers folder will contain the main functions
-- 'inputs/' will contain the models I will be using
+- The inputs folder will contain the models I will be using
-- 'outputs/' will contain the results
+- The outputs folder will store the results